Twisted Wonderland: Usurper from the Wilds, English Translation

 EN Novel: “He finally let out a sigh of relief when they came out onto Main Street, the wide road lined with large stone statues of the Great Seven, located in the center of campus.”

-Removed from the EN novel: “Yuuya asks anxiously, but Riddle’s reaction is opposite to how he responded before.”
+Removed from EN Novel: “Yuuya asks anxiously, but Riddle’s reaction is opposite to how he responded before.”

 The EN novel added the explanation of Briar Valley being “a land north of here” to Riddle’s dialogue.
 Originally, Riddle does not specify where Briar Valley is.

-In the original novel (and game/manga) Lilia’s speech patterns are old fashioned: he uses phrasing associated with older/rural/eccentric male characters in fictional stories, like Samurai-era or fantasy settings.
+In the original novel (and game/manga) Lilia’s speech patterns are old fashioned: he uses phrasing associated with older/eccentric male characters in fictional stories, like Samurai-era or fantasy settings.
 (More here ▶︎)

 Lilia’s characterization seems to have shifted in the English-language translation of the novel where he uses words like “y’all” and says “my bad.